Best Nootropics for Intermittent Fasting

 This rich source of nutrients can help replenish electrolytes lost during long periods of only drinking water.

-Remember that foods and drinks containing any calories β like bone broth and the healthy fats listed above β will technically break your fast.
+Remember that foods and drinks containing any calories — like bone broth and the healthy fats listed above — will technically break your fast.
+However, small amounts of these low-carb, high-fat, moderate-protein foods won’t throw your body out of ketosis.

 Supplements That Break a Fast

-“No matter how hard you work for success, if your thought is saturated with the fear of failure, it will kill your efforts, neutralize your endeavors and make success impossible.”
+“No matter how hard you work for success, if your thought is saturated with the fear of failure, it will kill your efforts, neutralize your endeavors, and make success impossible.”

 While becoming nutritionally deficient while fasting is improbable, it is possible depending on how restrictive your fast is and how long it lasts.

-Certain individuals choose to supplement their diets while fasting in order to ensure adequate vitamin and mineral intake.
+Certain individuals choose to supplement their diets while fasting to ensure adequate vitamin and mineral intake.
 Frequent fasting may result in nutrient deficiencies if your diet is already deficient in vitamins and minerals.

 If you supplement while fasting, it’s critical to understand which supplements may cause your fast to break.
 This will assist you in determining whether or not to take them with a meal or during your fasting period.